rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/utility-functions.md

 - [defaults]: T | undefined - The defaults to merge
 - [formData]: T | undefined - The form data into which the defaults will be merged
 - [mergeExtraArrayDefaults=false]: boolean - If true, any additional default array entries are appended onto the formData
+- [defaultSupercedesUndefined=false]: boolean - If true, an explicit undefined value will be overwritten by the default value

 #### Returns